 There are two types of arachnoid spinal cysts: primary and secondary.
-Primary cysts are present at birth ,while secondary cysts develop later in life.
-Primary cysts are more common, and men are more likely to develop the cyst than woman.
+Primary cysts are present at birth, while secondary cysts develop later in life.
+Primary cysts are more common, and men are more likely to develop these cysts than women.
 The exact cause of primary cysts is unknown.
-Secondary cysts are caused by trauma, meningitis, and tumors.
+Secondary cysts are caused by trauma, meningitis and tumors.

-Many times, these cysts are asymptomatic (have no symptoms), but some can produce pain and/or neurological symptoms such as weakness, numbness, and balance problems.
-Surgery involves opening the cyst, making holes in, or fenestrating, the cyst to allow fluid to move freely.
+Many times, these cysts are asymptomatic (have no symptoms), but some can produce pain and/or neurological symptoms such as weakness, numbness and balance problems.
+Surgery involves opening the cyst and/or making holes in the cyst to allow fluid to move freely.
 Arachnoid cysts can be treated with open or minimally invasive techniques.

 Common Symptoms of Spinal Arachnoid Cysts

 While some spinal arachnoid cysts are asymptomatic, some produce symptoms.
 Common symptoms include:

 - Back pain